 Later, sitting on the porch, the children asleep, Lacy says, “The simplicity of the message is testament to the complexity of the messenger.
 I’ve had a few heart rending moments in my career, that was the penultimate.
 She was able to create an atmosphere with nothing but her body and her voice.
 A blanket I suppose, one prop.
 I felt pulled down, grabbed at, scared, then joyful.
 I’d say you have a bit of talent on your hands.”

 Nikko is talking with Amaya in the darkness on the big rock.
 I stay out of her head, I don’t know what they discuss, but they sit for a long while, then come inside.
 I kiss the young one, stroke her hair, thank her for a beautiful performance, she smiles up at me.
 My smile usually dazzles, hers blazes, supernovas.
 Night Rain, a stunning blast of brilliance.
 I wonder how that works?
 Lightening maybe.

-I laugh silently, “She melts my heart as well, I’m happy to abdicate for the White Queen.”
+I laugh silently, “he melts my heart as well, I’m happy to abdicate for the White Queen.

 Chapter Fifty Two VI

-We see the parents off the next morning, they board the houseboat for the hour ride back to the fishing camp, then to the airport.
+We see the parents off this morning, they board the houseboat for the hour ride back to the fishing camp, then to the airport.